toholdaquill/contact/README.md

     0d300ae4 24f754cc 2f667658 c5739cfd 722a7fdb

-9. ADVANCED USERS ONLY: Download and install Tails, the anonymity-optimized Debian-based operating systems that routes all traffic over Tor.
-Use a wifi network that you've never used before and will never use again, for instance a coffeeshop wifi.
+9. ADVANCED USERS ONLY: Download and install Tails, the anonymity-optimized Debian-based operating system that routes all traffic over Tor.
+Be sure to download and use Tail only over wifi networks that you've never used before and will never use again, for instance a coffeeshop wifi.

 You'll find Tails here: `https://tails.boum.org/`